 This is vulnerability.
 This is daring greatly.

-DR. BRENE BROWN is a research professor at the University of Houston Graduate College of Social Work.
-She has spent the past 12 years studying vulnerability, courage, worthiness, and shame.
-She is the author of two number 1 New York Times bestsellers, Daring Greatly and The Gifts of Imperfection.
-She is the CEO of The Daring Way, a training and certification program for helping professionals who want to facilitate her work.
+DR. BRENE BROWN is a research professor at the University of Houston where she holds the Huffington Foundation-Brené Brown Endowed Chair at The Graduate College of Social Work.
+She has spent the past 16 years studying vulnerability, courage, worthiness and shame.
+She is the author of three number 1 New York Times bestsellers: Rising Strong, Daring Greatly and The Gifts of Imperfection.
+She is the CEO of The Daring Way, a training and certification programme for helping professionals who want to facilitate her work.
+Her acclaimed TED talk on vulnerability is one of the five most watched, with over 30 million views.